awaneesh-sinngh/Project/README.md

 # Project
-This is my first demo project on the git&amp; github!
+This is my first demo project on the git&amp; github!..
+# My Name
+ Awaneesh singh